omerkarakelle/ft_printf/README.md

 # ft_printf
-A copy of printf function in C language.
+A clone of printf function in C language.